mercadopago/devsite-docs/guides/checkout-pro/integration-ios-swift.en.md

-# Integrate Checkout Pro for iOS with Swift
+# Integrate with Swift

+Safari View Controller integrates all of Safari within your app using an opaque view controller.
+That is, you can't design it, you can't interact with it, and you can't extract any private data from it.
+As a result, **SFSafariViewController** can take advantage of the user's secure web data.

 > WARNING
 >
 > Important
 >
 > Before you start integrating Checkout Pro for Mobile, you'll need to have a preference created in your backend.
-If you haven't already done so, go to [Preference Creation](/developers/en/docs/checkout-pro/integrate-preferences).
+If you haven't already done so, go to [Preference Creation.](/developers/en/docs/checkout-pro/integrate-preferences)

-Safari View Controller integrates all of Safari within your app using an opaque view controller.
-That is, you can't design it, you can't interact with it, and you can't extract any private data from it.
-As a result, **SFSafariViewController** can take advantage of the user's secure web data.

 In this step we are going to install and configure the necessary dependencies to implement **SFSafariViewController** in your project developed in Swift.